robwschlegel/Intro_R_Workshop/docs/06-brewing.md

 <img src="06-brewing_files/figure-html/brew-3-1.png" width="672" />

 Does this look different?
 If so, how?
-The second page of the colour cheatsheet we included in the course material shows some different colour brewer palettes.
+The second page of the colour cheat sheet we included in the course material shows some different colour brewer palettes.
 Let's look at how to use those here.

 ```r